HMS Calypso (1883)

-HMS Calypso was a corvette (designated as a third-class cruiser from 1887) of the Royal Navy and the lead ship of its namesake class.
-Built for distant cruising in the heyday of the British Empire, the vessel served as a warship and training vessel until 1922, when it was sold.
+HMS Calypso was a corvette (designated as a third-class cruiser from 1887) of the Royal Navy and the lead ship of her namesake class.
+Built for distant cruising in the heyday of the British Empire, the vessel served as a warship and training vessel until 1922, when she was sold.

 Originally classified as a screw corvette, Calypso was also one of the Royal Navy's last sailing corvettes but supplemented an extensive sail rig with a powerful engine.
 Among the first of the smaller cruisers to be given steel hulls instead of iron, the hull nevertheless was cased with timber and coppered below the water line, as were wooden ships.